 You will be able to see the status of your backup in the Backup/Restore tab of the UpdraftPlus Plugin.

 - When your backup is finished you will be able to see it under Existing backups in the Backup/Restore tab of the UpdraftPlus Plugin, where you can also choose to Restore it or Delete it.

-We will talk about restoring with UpdraftPlus plugin in one of our next blog posts.
+We talk about restoring with UpdraftPlus plugin in this blog post.